colin-puleston/rekon/README.md

 - <code>NegativeDataPropertyAssertion</code>
 - <code>HasKey</code>

-**Note:** Reasoning may be incomplete if <code>ObjectUnionOf</code> provides filler for:
+**Note:** Reasoning may be incomplete if <code>ObjectUnionOf</code> construct provides filler for:

 - _Existential restriction_ on property that is either transitive or involved in any property chains
-- _Universal restriction_ on any property, if the ontology contains any individuals
+- _Universal restriction_ on any property when the ontology contains any individuals